petershin/liferay-learn/docs/commerce/latest/en/pricing/promoting-products/creating-a-discount.md

    ![Enter a value in the Cart Total Minium Amount field.](./creating-a-discount/images/06.png)

-1. Click _Save_.
-1. Close the window.
+1. Click _Save_ and close the window.

-The discount rule has been configured.
+The discount rule is now active.

 ## Configure Discount's Eligibility Rules

-You can make this discount available for all accounts or specific accounts or account groups.
+You can make this discount available for all accounts or specific accounts, account groups, or order types.

-To specify which accounts and account groups are eligible for this discount:
+To specify which accounts, account groups, and order types are eligible for this discount:

 1. Click the _Eligibility_ tab.
 1. Click the [Select Account Groups](../../users-and-accounts/account-management/creating-a-new-account-group.md) radio button.